Cephable/Cephable-VirtualController-Sample/README.md

-# Enabled Play Virtual Controller Sample
+# Enabled Play Virtual Controller Samples
 A sample console application that connects to the Enabled Play virtual controller hub for receiving commands and inputs from the Enabled Play app
 There are 3 different examples in this repository: Browser/JavaScript, Android/Kotlin, and Console/C#/.NET